stashed/docs/docs/guides/latest/troubleshooting/repo-locked/index.md

 #### 1. The backup job/pod containing sidecar has been terminated.

 If the workload pod that has `stash` sidecar or backup job's pod get terminated while a backup is running, the repository can get locked.
-I this case, you have find out why the pod was terminated.
+In this case, you have to find out why the pod was terminated.

 #### 2. The temp-dir is set too low